International Paper profit nearly doubles on price hikes

-International Paper Co, the largest provider of shipping boxes for Amazon.com Inc and other giant e-commerce companies, posted a better-than-expected quarterly profit on Thursday, helped by price hikes in its biggest unit.
+International Paper Co (IP.N), the largest provider of shipping boxes for Amazon.com Inc (AMZN.O) and other giant e-commerce companies, posted a better-than-expected quarterly profit on Thursday, helped by price hikes in its biggest unit.

 IP, which makes shipping boxes as well as boxes for consumer goods such as medicines and cigarettes, said it expected results would only improve later this year as it becomes more efficient and takes market share.